..

 Warrants of Arrest

-Almost all traffic offences are summary offences, which means they don't carry more than 6 months jail and can be heard in a Magistrates Court.
-There are two ways that a person can be asked to attend court for a summary offence: the police can serve a charge and summons, or the police can arrest a person and serve a charge.
+There are two ways that a person can be asked to attend court for a criminal offence: the police can serve a charge and summons, or the police can arrest a person and then serve a charge.
+In most motor traffic cases the police serve the accused with a summons to attend court.

-When a person who is on summons fails to appear at court either in person or by legal representative the Magistrate has options.
-He or she can sometimes hear the case in the absence of the accused, or adjourn the case to a later date, or if the court feels that the accused should be required to attend court, then the magistrate can issue a warrant for the arrest of the accused.
+When a person who is on summons doesn't appear at court either in person or by legal representative the Magistrate has options.
+Sometimes the court will hear the case in the absence of the accused, or it can adjourn the case to a later date, or if the court feels that the accused should be required to attend court, then the magistrate can issue a bench warrant.
 The only way that a magistrate can oblige a person to attend court in person is to issue a warrant of arrest.

-A summons is an invitation to come to court, while a warrant turns that into an obligation to attend the court.
-A person served with a summons has no obligation to go to court.
-But once you have been arrested and bailed, then you must attend the court at each date the case is listed.
+While a summons is an invitation to come to court, a bench warrant turns that into an obligation to attend the court.
+Once a warrant has been executed (i.e. you have been arrested and bailed) you must attend the court at each date your case is listed.
 That is the sole difference between having a warrant issued and not having a warrant issued.
-If turning up at court was something you already anticipated having to do, then nothing has changed.
+If turning up at court was something you already planned to do, then nothing has changed.
 After you are arrested, you will be bailed on your own undertaking to attend court on a specified date.
-There will never be any need for a surety.
+For a bench warrant, the police will not ask you or anyone else to provide a surety.

-If you did not freak out when you knew the police might knock on your door to serve you with a charge and summons then there is no need to freak out at the thought that the police might knock on your door to execute a warrant of arrest.
-It is almost exactly the same thing - a notice ot attend court - except this time you have to go to the police station with them to sign off on it.
+If you did not freak out when you knew the police might knock on your door to serve you with a charge and summons then there is no need to freak out at the thought that the police might knock on your door to execute a bench warrant.
+It is almost exactly the same thing - a notice to attend court - except this time you have to go to the police station with them to sign off on it.

-Usually the police who contact you to execute the arrest warrant will complain to you about your failure to attend court.
+Usually the police who contact you to execute the bench warrant will complain to you about your failure to attend court.
 They will imply that you have stuffed up.
 They are whinging because they now have extra work to do that they feel is "unnecessary".
-They will say "you should have gone to court", because if you had been at court then they would not be knocking on your door for the third time trying to find you.
+They will say "you should have gone to court", because if you had been at court then they would not be knocking on your door trying to find you.
+They will intimidate you to try to make you come to the police station because they don't want to have to drive over to your place several times trying to catch you at home.
 Regardless how much they complain, be assured you have done nothing wrong.
-You need not be in the slightest bit concerned that the police have to spend some moments of their time dealing with the court process that they instigated.
+You need not be in the slightest bit concerned that the police have to spend some time dealing with the court process that they instigated.
 In most cases it is the police prosecutor at court who has requested the warrant to be issued.
 Prosecutors know full well that by choosing the warrant option they are giving the informant this extra work.

 When the warrant is executed the police need to be able to prove that they have arrested the right person.
 So they will require ID.
-Sometimes they might also request fingerpints or photographs.
-This is so they can prove in court that they arrested the correct person in the event that you still do not turn up at court.
+Sometimes they might also request fingerprints or photographs.
+This is so they can prove in court that they arrested the correct person in the event that you still do not turn up at court (failing to turn up to answer bail would then be an offence).

+The downside to getting a bench warrant is usually extremely minimal.
+The potential up-side is that your case will now be delayed for many months - sometimes years.
 It is important to recognise that a bench warrant is not issued because you have done anything wrong.
-It is issued because the court has no other way to force you to attend the court.
+It is issued because there is no alternative way for the magistrate to require you to attend the court.

 So if you are freaking out about the warrant, then you are far too late.
-The serious part of your case was the filing of the charges.
-Deciding which method is used to bring you to court is a relatively trivial part of the court process.
-Provided you are present in court when the case is next listed no magistrate will care one iota whether a warrant has been issued or whether you appear on summons or on bail.
+The serious part of your case was the filing and service of the charges.
+Deciding which method is used to bring you before the court is a relatively trivial part of the court process.
+Provided you are present in court when the case is next listed no magistrate will care one iota whether a warrant has been issued in your case or whether you appear on summons or on bail.

 Related Pages: Court Process